jsp92/my-terraform-homework/README.md

 # My Terraform Homework

-This repository contains Terraform code for managing [describe what your Terraform code does, e.g., infrastructure on AWS].
+This repository contains Terraform code for managing 2 VPCs, 2 S3 Buckets, and 2 EC2 insntances.

 ## Table of Contents